- 088 Snell Library Map (for all students)

 - Tutoring is also available online for all students.

 You can make two appointments per week up to two weeks in advance.
 Each appointment is 50 minutes.
-Current students from NU Global programs (Global Pathways, American Classroom, NU Immerse, and Global Classroom-Bachelor Completion) can make one additional appointment per week at our downtown campus at 89 Broad Street.
+Current students from NU Global programs (Global Pathways, NU Immerse, and Global Classroom-Bachelor Completion) can make one additional appointment per week.

 If you cannot attend your appointment, please cancel it no later than four hours in advance.
 If you do not cancel your appointment or arrive more than 15 minutes late to your appointment, you will be considered a no-show.
 Users who accrue more than three no-shows may be denied access to the center.